4700-08 Wyandotte Street,

-In April 1999, the theater finally and mournfully closed.
+On April 4, 1999, Dickinson Theatres closed the theater.
 Restoration Hardware, a national chain of hardware and decorating stores, remodeled the theater and moved into the space.
-The old Plaza, now serving patrons in a different capacity, reopened in the fall of 1999.
+The old Plaza Theater, now serving patrons in a different capacity, reopened in the fall of 1999.
 They had vacated the building by summer of 2017.

 Just login to your account and subscribe to this theater.